nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_CONTINUED.md

 **Advanced Challenge**

 Give the user a menu option called "Reassign Chore".
 It should first list the chores that are already assigned to a roommate and prompt the user to select a Chore Id from the list.
 Upon selecting the chore, the user should get a message saying "This chore is currently assigned to {name}.
 Who would you like to assign it to?" followed by a list of all roommates.
 Finally the user should be prompted to enter the Id of one of the other roommates and the chore should be reassigned.
-Note: You'll likely need to create multiple methods to make this happen.
+NOTE: You'll likely need to create multiple methods to make this happen.